dagiz007/ExcelAddin4Atlassian/README.md

 Example: =JiraGetIssueDaysInTransitions("TE-1"; "Development", "Testing")

 **=JiraGetIssueCustomField(JiraKey; CutomFieldName)** get value from the custom field.
+If the custom fild is an array (multiple selected values) you must [set the cell format to "Wrapped text"](https://www.techonthenet.com/excel/cells/wrap_text2016.php).
 Example: =JiraGetIssueCustomField("TE-1"; "Custom field name")

 **=JiraDownloadIssuesAttachments(()** download all Jira attachments based on a JQL search string.